tools-study/journal/drafts/draft_4.md

 Many of the proposed modifications are permanent (genomic edits) while the full consequences may not be understood for decades.
 The challenge is compounded by:

 - **Uncertainty in off-target effects**: Even with the most sensitive monitoring technologies, rare off-target events at the single-cell level may not be detectable until they cause observable consequences (e.g., clonal expansion leading to cancer years or decades later).
-- **Cascade irreversibility**: Once the propagation cascade (Section 11) is initiated, it cannot be reversed---edited cells remain edited even after the cascade machinery is cleared.
-The molecular counter limits the *extent* of the cascade but not its *permanence*.
 - **Epigenetic consequences**: Genomic modifications may have downstream epigenetic effects that are not predictable from the DNA sequence change alone.
 Long-term monitoring of epigenetic stability at edited loci is essential.

 The principle of informed consent requires that patients (or research participants) understand both the intended effects and the uncertainties.
 For whole-body genetic engineering, a new framework for "dynamic consent" may be needed---where participants are re-informed as new information about long-term consequences becomes available.